 Once connected, the hacker effectively hijacks the session.
 After that, hackers are free to carry out activities that the target user is only allowed to do.
 The most common techniques to steal browser cookies include malware infection for packet sniffing, brute force to find out the session ID, cross-site scripting and session sniffing (carried out via a packet sniffer).

 As for the harms of stealing browser cookies, it all depends on the website in question.
-With stolen browser cookies, hackers can potentially steal company data and online identities, transfer funds (if the browser cookies belonged to the user’s banking service) and launch ransomware attacks.
+With stolen browser cookies, hackers can potentially steal company data and online identities, transfer funds (if the browser cookies belong to the user’s banking service) and launch ransomware attacks.
 If the target is an organization instead of a single user, hackers can compromise entire financial systems, intellectual property data and customer databases.

 Pro Tip:The easiest way to prevent cookie hijacking is to delete cookies regularly.
 Users should also avoid saving any credit card information on websites that are not trustworthy.
 Using a password manager can help as well since deleting cookies will require the user to log in to services on each visit.